tcltk/tcllib/embedded/md/tcllib/files/modules/mime/mime.md

   - <a name='3'></a>__::mime::getproperty__ *token* ?*property* &#124; __\-names__?

-    This command returns a string or a list of strings containing the properties of a MIME part\.
-If the command is invoked with the name of a specific property, then the corresponding value is returned; instead, if __\-names__ is specified, a list of all properties is returned;
-    otherwise, a serialized array of properties and values is returned\.
+    Returns a string or a list of strings containing the properties of a MIME part\.
+If the command is invoked with the name of a specific property, then the corresponding value is returned; instead, if __\-names__ is specified, a list of all properties is returned; otherwise, a serialized array of properties and values is returned\.

     The possible properties are: